Course Outline

 Specific assumed prior knowledge and skills (where applicable)

-An understanding of: cell biology including structure and function of cell membranes and cellular transport; basic anatomy of human tissues, organs and systems; basic chemistry of molecules important in biological systems.
-Understanding of principles of data presentation and interpretation.
-Therefore, it is recommended that you successfully complete courses in cell biology or introduction to bioscience.
+An understanding of cell biology including structure and function of cell membranes and cellular transport; basic anatomy of human tissues, organs and systems; basic chemistry of molecules important in biological systems.
+An understanding of principles of data presentation and interpretation.
+Therefore, it is recommended that you first complete relevant courses.

 How am I going to be assessed?